We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Enhanced resilience of the HKH to ensure that our mountains and river systems continue to sustain millions of people living downstream

 Increasingly skewed and rapid development, along with climate change, has raised challenges in meeting water, food, and energy demands in the HKH region.
 Protecting our rivers, mountains, and glaciers is crucial to our securing our future.

-River Basins and Cryosphere aims to understand and protect our mountain systems and the services they provide.
-We adopt an integrated approach that transcends scale, borders, modalities, and disciplines.
+The River Basins and Cryosphere regional programme aims to understand and protect our mountain systems and the services they provide.
+We adopt an integrated approach that transcends scale, borders, methods, and disciplines.
 We help communities manage water resources and disaster risks, prioritize the sustainable use of water and land resources to enhance livelihoods, and understand the role of the cryosphere contributions.
-We seek to secure our water sources, and our future.
+We seek to secure the source of water in order to safeguard our future.